zack2016/smarthome/modules/websocket/README.md

-# Module sample
+# Module websocket (README)

 This module allows plugins to do something.
 The API is described below.

 ## Requirements

-This module is running under SmmartHomeNG versions beyond v1.6.
+This module is running under SmmartHomeNG versions beyond v1.7.
 It requires Python >= 3.5.

 > Note: This module needs the module handling in SmartHomeNG to be activated.
 Make sure, that `use_modules`in `etc/smarthome.yaml` is **not** set to False!